 The Division formed the Deer Advisory Council of Victoria in 1973.
-Deer hunters, deer conservation groups, deer farmers, deer fanciers, and appropriate government agencies are represented on the Council which has greatly assisted the Division in its consideration of legislative and management aspects of deer conservation.
+Deer hunters, deer conservation groups, deer farmers, deer fanciers, and the appropriate government authorities are represented on the Council, which has considerably assisted the Division in its consideration of the legislative and management aspects of deer conservation.
 The Division, largely in conjunction with other groups associated with the Deer Advisory Council of Victoria, is becoming increasingly involved in deer management.